Beloth/Ostston-Work/Notes/Next Session.md

 * If attempt to contact Arcanist Shaniera
   * You can heard the sounds of battle through the contact stone
   * "What's the situation"
   * "We are barely holding on.
-They must have got word out to every cultist in the city... and there are far more of them then we every thought"
+They must have got word out to every cultist in the city... and there are far more of them then we ever thought"
   * "We need to buy time for the city guard to get organised"
   * "You need to shut that portal down.
 If they get reinforcements there's no way we'll be able to hold"
   * "Shit... everyone down" EXPLOSION